Oscar Health Inc (OSCR) Shares Decline Despite Market Challenges - News Heater

 Many brokerage firms have already submitted their reports for OSCR stocks, with BofA Securities repeating the rating for OSCR by listing it as a “Buy.”
 The predicted price for OSCR in the upcoming period, according to BofA Securities is $9 based on the research report published on November 02, 2023 of the current year 2023.

-During the last 5 trading sessions, OSCR rose by +2.66%, which changed the moving average for the period of 200-days by +71.72% in comparison to the 20-day moving average, which settled at $7.05.
-In addition, Oscar Health Inc saw 245.53% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, OSCR fell by -4.24%, which changed the moving average for the period of 200-days by +45.36% in comparison to the 20-day moving average, which settled at $7.79.
+In addition, Oscar Health Inc saw 230.89% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at OSCR starting from Schlosser Mario, who sale 390,405 shares at the price of $7.12 back on Nov 16.
-After this action, Schlosser Mario now owns 57,317 shares of Oscar Health Inc, valued at $2,779,020 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at OSCR starting from Quane Alessandrea C., who sale 22,246 shares at the price of $8.34 back on Dec 04.
+After this action, Quane Alessandrea C. now owns 286,766 shares of Oscar Health Inc, valued at $185,532 using the latest closing price.

 Stock Fundamentals for OSCR